Algae Quiz Questions:

 (a) They help in restoring the fertility of the soil

-(b) They help in reducing pollution and clearing atmosphere
+(b) They help reduce pollution and clear the atmosphere

 (c) They can be grown in tanks